drxvmrz/progress_bar/README.md

 - [x] Easy to customize for your own style;
 - [x] Nothing to pre-build or pre-compile;
 - [x] Only cross-platform standart libraries;
-- [x] Automatic progress bar adjustment to the current progress value relative to the bar length.
+- [x] Auto-recalculation progress to percents.

 # Quick start